Phone: 817-697-4038 Fax: 877-409-3962

 WHAT IS TRIGGER FINGER?

-Hand and wrist specialists define trigger finger as a condition in which one or more fingers has trouble flexing and extending.
-The finger may experience a ‘pop’ as it bends down or straightens, and can even be unable to bend all the way down or be unable to straighten without help from the other hand.
-Any of the fingers including the thumb can suffer from Trigger Finger, and it can affect multiple fingers at once.
+Hand and wrist specialists define this condition as a condition in which one or more fingers has trouble flexing and extending.
+Additionally, the finger may experience a ‘pop’ as it bends down or straightens, and can even be unable to bend all the way down or be unable to straighten without help from the other hand.
+Moreover, any of the fingers including the thumb can suffer from Trigger Finger, and it can affect multiple fingers at once.

-The medical term for trigger finger, ‘stenosing tenosynovitis’, means an inflammation of the fluid surrounding the flexor tendon, or tenosynovium, and this results in compression of the tendon which interferes with its gliding function.
-Trigger finger has a 2-3% lifetime risk of developing in patients, and 10% lifetime risk in diabetics.1,2
+The medical term for this condtion, ‘stenosing tenosynovitis’, means an inflammation of the fluid surrounding the flexor tendon, or tenosynovium, and this results in compression of the tendon which interferes with its gliding function.
+Furthermore, this condition has a 2-3% lifetime risk of developing in patients, and 10% lifetime risk in diabetics.1,2

 WHAT CAUSES TRIGGER FINGER?

 Flexor tendons in the fingers run through tunnels of connective tissue known as ‘pulleys’.
-There are many pulleys in the finger, but the first one, also known as the A1 pulley has the highest risk of causing trigger finger.
-Trigger finger occurs when the pulley becomes too tight for the tendon to fit through due to inflammation of the tendon, the surrounding tenosynovium, or the A1 pulley.
-Instead of easily gliding through the tunnel, the flexor tendon will have difficulty moving or will not move at all.
+However, there are many pulleys in the finger, but the first one, also known as the A1 pulley has the highest risk of causing this condition.
+Moreover, this condition occurs when the pulley becomes too tight for the tendon to fit through due to inflammation of the tendon, the surrounding tenosynovium, or the A1 pulley.
+Additionally, instead of easily gliding through the tunnel, the flexor tendon will have difficulty moving or will not move at all.

-Risk factors for developing trigger finger include: female sex, diabetes, rheumatoid arthritis, activities which include repetitive gripping and finger flexion.
+Risk factors for developing this condition include: female sex, diabetes, rheumatoid arthritis, activities which include repetitive gripping and finger flexion.

 WHAT ARE THE SYMPTOMS OF TRIGGER FINGER?